shinmai/dirtystache/README.md

 ### do_not_render

-If you do not want the DustPress to render the page automatically but would rather do it yourself, you can call `$this->do_not_render()` anywhere in your model or submodels.
-In that case DustPress populates the data object, but leaves the rendering for the developer.
+If you do not want the dirtystache to render the page automatically but would rather do it yourself, you can call `$this->do_not_render()` anywhere in your model or submodels.
+In that case dirtystache populates the data object, but leaves the rendering for the developer.

-DustPress render function is declared public and is thus usable anywhere.
+dirtystache render function is declared public and is thus usable anywhere.
 It takes an array of arguments as its parameter.
 Only mandatory argument is `partial` that contains the name, filename or path to the wanted partial.

-With only the partial defined, DustPress passes its global data object to the template.
+With only the partial defined, dirtystache passes its global data object to the template.
 That can be changed by giving it another parameter `data` that would then be passed to the template.

 There is also a parameter `type` that defines the format the data would be rendered in.
 By default it is `html`, but `json` is also a possibility.
 You can write your own render format functions as well.
 That feature will be documented later, sorry for that.